flyingcircusio/doc/src/reference/security/data-protection.md

 ### 2. Data media control

-**Purpose: prevent the unauthorized reading, copying, modification or erasure of data media**
+**Purpose: prevent the unauthorized reading, copying, modification, or erasure of data media**

 Only Flying Circus administrators may have physical access to data media.
 Access may be delegated e.g. to data center personnel.